RUSTCHECK/rustcheck/README.md

 	1) it performs static program analysis to identify possible insecure patterns;
  	2) it inserts necessary runtime checks against the identified insecure patterns;
 	3) it re-executes the instrumented Rust programs to identify the root causes of the bugs or crashes.

-## Caveats
-1. Currently only supports double free, use after free.
-2. The approach to instrumentation is still immature and uses many assumptions.

 ## Acknowledgement
 We learned a lot from the following projects when building prototype system.